Lani-Dom/Lani-Dom/README.md

 ## Hello!
 I'm Lani 👋

-- 🔭 With a wide experience of 10 years, I bring a wealth of expertise to my role as a Product Designer.
-My career has taken me across various sectors including finance, investments, telecommunications, government, human resources, digital marketing, new technologies, and innovation.
-My passion is to provide innovative and high-value solutions to every project I engage in.
+- 🔭 I am a professional with over 11 years of experience who combines the creativity of Product Design with the analytical rigor of Data Science.
+My background spans various sectors such as finance, telecommunications, government, human resources, and digital marketing.

-- 🏅 I prioritize continuous collaboration with stakeholders, engineers, and end-users, ensuring that projects are aligned with client objectives and user needs.
-Holding a Master's degree in Digital Marketing from EUDE Business School and a Diploma in Data Science, I excel in crafting streamlined solutions that enhance user experiences.
+- 🏅 I have a unique approach that combines empathy for the user with strategic data-driven decisions (machine learning models and data analysis).
+My goal is to collaborate closely with stakeholders, engineers, and end-users to ensure that projects are not only aligned with client objectives but also effectively address user needs.

-- 🌱 I am embarking on a new journey into the realm of Data Science.
-My goal is to leverage this fusion of expertise to enrich contributions to projects and companies.
-By integrating skills ranging from Product Design and Data Visualization to Machine Learning models and rigorous Data Analysis, I aim to bring comprehensive solutions to the table.

 <!--
 **Lani-Dom/Lani-Dom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🌱

 Here are some ideas to get you started: